architect/functions/_changelog.md

 - Add `ws.apiGatewayManagementApi` a preconfigured `ApiGatewayManagementApi` instance.
 Requires `@architect/sandbox@4.3.0` or higher.
 - Add `ws.close` and `ws.info` to to close a websocket and get connection info.
 Requires `@architect/sandbox@4.3.0` or higher.
-- `ws.send` hasn't changed, but `ws.newSend` leverages `ws.apiGatewayManagementApi` and will replace it in the next breaking version of functions.
+- `ws.send` now leverages `ws.apiGatewayManagementApi` and falls back to the old version of send in older sandbox environments

 ## [4.0.0] 2021-07-25